 On the Thanksgiving Day, I usually prepare the appetizers, the turkey, maybe a salad, while my husband helps with the table and the last details around the house.

-The result is a delicious, full of flavor casserole that everyone will love.
+I hope you will enjoy this dish as much as we did.
+It is a delicious, full of flavor casserole that everyone will love.
 Serve it with your favorite meat, salads and everything else in between and have a lovely, healthier, delicious Thanksgiving, my friends!
 See you next time!

 - 4 big sweet potatoes uncooked(or 6 cups mashed cooked sweet potatoes)